reflame/example-just-react/README.md

 # example-just-react

-A minimal example of a React app built using Reflame app.
+A minimal example of a Reflame React app.

 Reflame is completely self-contained, and not dependent on Node, NPM, or any other tools.